 ACTPs intended to diagnose, cure, mitigate, treat, or prevent disease in animals, or affect the structure or any function of the recipient animal, are generally regulated as ACTPs by FDA.
 Persons performing operations (such as processing, packaging, holding, testing, analyzing, or labeling) required to produce an ACTP are considered manufacturers.
 This includes persons operating in a laboratory setting.
 Manufacturers of ACTPs are subject to the same regulatory requirements as manufacturers of other products.

 Do I need to open a file with FDA before I conduct a study in client-owned animals using an investigational ACTP?

 Yes.
 To ship your investigational ACTP, you must comply with the regulations for an investigational exemption in Title 21 Code of Federal Regulations (CFR) § 511.1(b).
 These regulations require you to submit to FDA a notice of claimed investigational exemption (NCIE) before conducting your study.
-You can do this by opening an investigational new animal drug file with FDA and providing certain information about the study and investigators.
+You can do this by opening an investigational file with FDA and providing certain information about the study and investigators.
 FDA can help you establish the file and understand the regulatory requirements associated with conducting clinical studies.

 What are the user fees associated with opening and holding a file with FDA and are there fee waivers available?

 An Investigational New Animal Drug (INAD) file is subject to an annual sponsor fee.
 A Veterinary Master File (VMF) is not subject to user fees.